 Part 3 - Line 4a

 EDUCATIONAL SERVICES - HOSANNA HOUSE'S EDUCATIONAL SERVICES CONSISTS OF AN EARLY CHILD DEVELOPMENT CENTER AND AFTER-SCHOOL PROGRAMMING SERVICES.
 THE EARLY CHILD DEVELOPMENT CENTER SERVES UP TO 125 CHILDREN AGES ONE THROUGH SIX.
 MOST OF THE CHILDREN SERVED COME FROM LOW-INCOME FAMILIES AND ARE DESIGNATED AS "AT-RISK" CHILDREN.
 HIGH QUALITY STANDARDS ARE MAINTAINED TO ENSURE THE CHILDREN RECEIVE THE BEST POSSIBLE EDUCATION TO HELP THEM SUCCEED ACADEMICALLY AND PREPARE THEM FOR A SUCCESSFUL TRANSITION INTO GRADE SCHOOL.
-IN 2019, THE CENTER MAINTAINED ITS NATIONAL NAEYC ACCREDITATION AND PENNSYLVANIA STATE KEYSTONE 4 STARS RATING.
+THE CENTER MAINTAINED ITS NATIONAL NAEYC ACCREDITATION AND PENNSYLVANIA STATE KEYSTONE 4 STARS RATING.
 AFTER-SCHOOL PROGRAMMING SERVES SCHOOL AGED CHILDREN THROUGH AGE 13.
 PROGRAM COMPONENTS CONSIST OF EDUCATIONAL TOPICS, NUTRITION, CHARACTER BUILDING, SOCIAL SKILLS, FITNESS, RECREATION AND CAREER EXPLORATION.

 PROPERTY MANAGEMENT - HOSANNA HOUSE'S FACILITIES ARE COMMUNITY CENTERS THAT PROVIDE BUILDING SPACE FOR HOSANNA HOUSE'S PROGRAMS AND SERVICES, AS WELL AS, BUILDING SPACE FOR ITS PARTNER TENANTS WHO PROVIDE A VARIETY OF HEALTH AND HUMAN SERVICES.
 PROPERTY MANAGEMENT ALSO INCLUDES PROVIDING NEEDED COMMUNITY RENTAL SPACE FOR FAMILY, CHURCH, BUSINESS AND GOVERNMENT FUNCTIONS AND VARIOUS SPORTS AND RECREATIONAL ACTIVITIES.
 ANY RENTAL REVENUE RECEIVED IS USED TO OFFSET FACILITY-OPERATING COSTS.